davmhelm/azure-batch-samples/Python/Batch/README.md

 a job to the Batch service and monitor the status of that job from a client.

 #### [sample2\_pools\_and\_resourcefiles.py](./sample2_pools_and_resourcefiles.py)
-This sample expands on the HelloWorld sample.
-It creates a fixed pool and then submits a simple python script as the only task of the job.
-This sample also showcases the use of a StartTask as a method to get files onto every node in the pool.
+This sample demonstrates creating a batch pool supporting container tasks.
+It creates a fixed pool of nodes each having an empty data disk attached.
+A bash script is supplied as a startup task, which configures the data disk for use, and configures Docker to use the data disk for its root.
+The job submitted consists of a single container task which performs a simple echo command.
 This sample is geared towards Linux with calls to list node agent sku ids, selecting a publisher, offer and sku for the Linux VM gallery image.

 #### [sample3\_encrypted\_resourcefiles.py](./sample3_encrypted_resourcefiles.py)
 This sample shows how to generate on-demand encryption keys in conjunction with